laurens-b/recras-wordpress-plugin/readme.md

 Widgets can be added to your site in three ways.
 Using Gutenberg blocks (recommended), using the buttons in the "classic editor" (limited functionality), or by entering the shortcode manually (discouraged).

 ### Date/Time picker
 By default, date and time pickers in contact forms use whatever the browser has available.
-Currently (April 2021) Internet Explorer (all versions) and Safari (desktop) do not have native date/time pickers and only see a text field.
-We have included a modern looking date picker that you can enable on the Recras → Settings page.
+Internet Explorer (all versions) does not have native date/time pickers and only shows a text field.
+If your website has a lot of visitors from IE, we recommend to enable the date picker we have included with the plugin.
+You can enable this on the Recras → Settings page.
 For time inputs, a proper fallback is included.

 **Note**: this setting only applies to standalone contact forms, not to contact forms used during "new style" online booking.

 ### Comparison of date/time inputs with and without setting

 ![Native date picker](images/datepicker_native.png)
 _Native date picker (excl.
-Internet Explorer and desktop Safari)_
+Internet Explorer and old desktop Safari)_

 ![Fallback date picker](images/datepicker_pikaday.png)
 _Date picker with "Use calendar widget" enabled_

 ![Native time picker](images/timepicker_native.png)
 _Native time picker (excl.
-Internet Explorer and desktop Safari)_
+Internet Explorer and old desktop Safari)_

 ![Fallback time picker](images/timepicker_fallback.png)
-_Fallback time picker (Internet Explorer and desktop Safari)_
+_Fallback time picker (Internet Explorer and old desktop Safari)_

 ### Styling
 No custom styling is applied by default, so it will integrate with your site easily.
 If you want to apply custom styling, see `css/style.css` for all available classes.
 Be sure to include these styles in your own theme, this stylesheet is not loaded by the plugin!